-Episode 1: "Going Bodmin" repeats on Sunday, June 16, 2013 at 7 p.m. - As Martin moves in and meets the locals, he realizes that adjusting to village life is not going to be smooth sailing.
+Episode 1: "Going Bodmin" repeats Friday, April 20, 2018 at 9 p.m. - As Martin moves in and meets the locals, he realizes that adjusting to village life is not going to be smooth sailing.
 In his sharp suits and flashy car, he's a fish out of water.

 Meanwhile, it's Lifeboat Day in Portwenn, and the harbor is alive with stalls, fairground rides and a jazz band, but Martin has become the butt of jokes among the bevy of teenage girls from the village.

 It's the final straw.
 Martin decides he is not cut out to be a village G.P., and decides to tender his resignation.
 Can anything or anyone change his mind?

 The waiting room is full with patients enjoying tea and biscuits served by Elaine.
 It seems the previous doctor allowed his patients to treat his office as a drop-in café to share their ailments, but not necessarily to seek medical treatment.